SamanthaSrinivasan/Arduino-Voting-Machine/README.md

 # Arduino-Voting-Machine

-### Arduino Voting Machine is implemented using Arduino Technology using Tinkercad for easy and virtual stimulation.
+### Implemented using Arduino Technology using Tinkercad for easy and virtual stimulation.
 ### It Provides a reliable design for voting.This system avoids rigging of votes and saves time and human effort.

 ### Components: